marilyne-linkurious/documentation/content/admin/content/updating/update.md

 If you follow this procedure, you will be able to update Linkurious to a newer version without loosing your configuration and user-data store.
-You data will be automatically migrated to the never version.
+You data will be automatically migrated to the newer version.

 Before updating, make sure that you have [backed-up your data](/backup) in case something unexpected happens.